MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 #### Task 3: Perform a template-based deployment of an Azure VM running Windows 10 Enterprise by using PowerShell

 1. From your lab computer, use the Remote Desktop session to the **az140-dc-vm11** Azure VM to copy the lab files **\\\\AZ-140\\AllFiles\\Labs\\02\\az140-24_azuredeployhp3.json** and **\\\\AZ-140\\AllFiles\\Labs\\02\\az140-24_azuredeployhp3.parameters.json** to the **C:\\AllFiles\\Labs\\02** folder (create it if needed).
-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to deploy an Azure VM running Windows 10 Enterprise (multi-session) that will serve as a Windows Virtual Desktop session host in the host pool you created in the previous task:
+1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to deploy an Azure VM running Windows 10 Enterprise (multi-session) that will serve as a Azure Virtual Desktop session host in the host pool you created in the previous task:

    ```powershell
    $resourceGroupName = 'az140-24-RG'